fubarhouse/brand/README.md

 [![stability-stable](https://img.shields.io/badge/stability-stable-green.svg?style=for-the-badge)](https://github.com/orangemug/stability-badges)
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg?style=for-the-badge)](https://raw.githubusercontent.com/fubarhouse/brand/master/LICENSE)

-An enhanced version of [ThemeKey](https://www.drupal.org/project/themekey) which is forcused towards being a **developer-centric experience**.
+An enhanced version of [ThemeKey](https://www.drupal.org/project/themekey) which is focused towards being a **developer-centric experience**.

 ## Introduction

-This module serves as a practical, managed solution designed specifically for organisations needing to handle 'snowflakes' and 'unicorns' with a simple, powerful and scalable system for theme control.
+The Brand module is a powerful theme management system which is designed to handle 'showflakes' in organisations using Drupal 7.

+It is very similar to [ThemeKey](https://www.drupal.org/project/themekey) however bundles features tailored towards enterprise use such as greater visibility for accountability and segmented permissions for control on platforms distributing a single codebase among multiple clients.

 ## Requirements